yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 :white_check_mark: 13.
-What Is Styled Component ?
+What Is Styled Component?
-> - Styled Components is a CSS-in-JS library that enables you to create React components with a given style very easily.
+> - Styled Components is a `CSS-in-JS library` that enables you to create React components with a given style very easily.
-> - It also allows you to use React.js props that we can pass to components in styled-components to create dynamic styling for our app.
+> - It also allows you to use React.js `props` that we can pass to components in styled-components `to create dynamic styling` for our app.
 > - Related Reference : [Styled-component](https://ithelp.ithome.com.tw/articles/10215800)
 <br/><br/>

 :white_check_mark: 14.
 What Is Jest?
-> - A delightful JavaScript Testing Framework which acts as a test runner, assertion library, and mocking library.
+> - A delightful JavaScript `testing Framework` which acts as a test runner, assertion library, and mocking library.

 <br/>

-:white_check_mark: 14.1 What Is Enzyme?
+:white_check_mark: 14.1 What Is An Enzyme?
-> - Enzyme adds some great additional utility methods for rendering a component (or multiple components), finding elements, and interacting with elements.
+> - Enzyme adds some great additional utility methods for `rendering, finding and interacting with elements`.
+> - Enzyme only works with React.
+> - Enzyme must be paired with another test runner.
-> - Not support function components + hook so far.
+> - `Not support testing hook so far`.
 > - Related Reference : [Jest | 經過測試，讓你的組件安全有把關 shallow render 篇 - feat.React, Enzyme](https://medium.com/enjoy-life-enjoy-coding/jest-%E7%B6%93%E9%81%8E%E6%B8%AC%E8%A9%A6-%E8%AE%93%E4%BD%A0%E7%9A%84%E7%B5%84%E4%BB%B6%E5%AE%89%E5%85%A8%E6%9C%89%E6%8A%8A%E9%97%9C-shallow-render-%E7%AF%87-feat-react-enzyme-be5ebbdf54a1)
 <br/><br/>

-:white_check_mark: 14.2 Jest And Enzyme.
+:white_check_mark: 14.2 Jest And Enzyme
 > - Both Jest and Enzyme are specifically designed to test React applications, Jest can be used with any other Javascript app but Enzyme only works with React.
 > - Jest can be used without Enzyme to render components and test with snapshots, Enzyme simply adds additional functionality.
-> - Enzyme can be used without Jest, however Enzyme must be paired with another test runner if Jest is not used.
 > - Related Reference : [Testing React with Jest and Enzyme](https://medium.com/codeclan/testing-react-with-jest-and-enzyme-20505fec4675)
 <br/><br/>

-:white_check_mark: 14.3 React-testing-library
+:white_check_mark: 14.3 React-testing-library/React-hooks-testing-library
-> - React Testing Library is not an alternative to Jest, because they need each other and every one of them has a clear task, but it's a alternative to Enzyme.
+> - React Testing Library it's a `alternative to Enzyme`, it `support to test hook`.
 > - Install @testing-library/react-hooks to test hooks.
 <br/><br/>